stevoDEEBO/whiskypicker-cli-app/notes.md

 list whiskies
   list countries
   scotch: list types
-display whisky profile
+display whisky profile for selection laters
-laters

 scrape from whisky type index pages:
-  CLI tells scraper class to scrape whiskies from webpage CLI tells whisky class to create array of whiskies whisky class makes the whiskies into hashes with name & url and puts them into array to return to CLI
+  CLI tells whisky class to scrape whiskies from webpage whisky class makes the whiskies into hashes with name & url and puts them into array to return to CLI CLI takes names from array and shows list of whiskies

 scrape from whisky profile pages:
-  CLI tells scraper class to scrape whisky profile pages CLI tells whisky class to create profile attributes for whiskies CLI displays whisky profile info
+  CLI tells whisky class to scrape selected whisky profile page whisky class makes whisky profile hash using scraped info and puts them into array to return to CLI CLI displays whisky profile for selected whisky

 Whisky Picker - CLI Data Gem Proj